osulp/oe-gcx-html-viewer/AMD_Modules/src/OE_SearchToWorkflow/readme.txt

 NOTE!
 This module should be loaded after the signin module or the options dropdown/clear search button will be out of place.
 It works well if place it after:  "moduleName": "Tools"

+Portal workflow support added.
+The "searchWorkflowID" property in the view model config can be an id for the workflow in essentials, OR it can be a url of a portal workflow.

  {
     "moduleName": "OE_SearchToWorkflow",
     "libraryId": "OE_AMD",